MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/reports/thirty-day-new-user-conversion-report.md

 ms.localizationpriority: medium
 ---

-# Thirty-day new user conversion report
+# Thirty Day New User Conversion report

 ## Overview

-The Thirty-day new user conversion report illustrates the percentage of players in a given cohort, who spent money in the game during their first 30 days.
+The Thirty Day New User Conversion report illustrates the percentage of players in a given cohort, who spent money in the game during their first 30 days.

 A cohort of players is formed every day by grouping newly-registered players.
 Cohort size indicates the number of players in a cohort.